FKT Guidelines

 Calculating time

-The clock starts at the beginning of the route, and does not stop until the end.
-FKTs always count “elapsed time,” never “moving time”.
+The clock starts at the beginning of the route and does not stop until the end.
+Please ensure that when you submit an FKT the time is the "elapsed time" and not “moving time.”

 Who

 Anyone can do an FKT.
-You must give your actual name to be credited with an FKT; no pseudonyms or trail names.
+You must give your actual name to be credited with an FKT.
 All FKT athletes should comply with WADA protocols.
-Anyone convicted of a doping violation will not be eligible and will be retroactively stripped of any FKTs.
+Anyone banned by a sport governing body for a doping violation will not be eligible and may be stripped of previous FKTs.
+There is room to disagree about our sport, but please keep it civil; we reserve the right to remove threatening or abusive comments and users from the platform.
+All submissions are governed by Outside’s Terms of Use.

 Timing and Verifying